SJSU272Spring2019/Project-Group-13/README.md

 Create an ubuntu instance in EC-2

-Now go to com.calendered>Common utilities and change the parameter to Server_URL_auth to your ec2 instance URl
+Now go to com.calendered>Common utilities and change the parameter of Server_URL_auth to your ec2 instance URl

 Go to your EC2 instance and copy gmailec2.py and requirement.txt